ruudud/kostlee/README.md

 ## Developing
-`lein ring server [ PORT ]` starts a web server that reloads whenever files change.
+`lein run` compiles the code and starts up the web server.

 ## Lein Build
-Running `lein ring uberjar` will create a JAR file with the app running using an embedded Jetty.
+Running `lein uberjar` will create a JAR file with the app running using an embedded Jetty.

 The resulting JAR can be run fairly straight forward: